Debt Ratios for Home Financing

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our superb Mortgage Qualification Calculator.
+If you'd like to run your own numbers, we offer a Mortgage Qualification Calculator.

 Guidelines Only

-Don't forget these are just guidelines.
-We'd be happy to pre-qualify you to determine how large a mortgage you can afford.
+Remember these ratios are just guidelines.
+We'd be thrilled to help you pre-qualify to help you determine how much you can afford.

 Southwest Funding #841